 - Tell your doctor if you have kidney disease, high cholesterol, or a history of pancreas problems, heart failure, or urinary tract or genital yeast infections.
-Tell your doctor if you drink alcohol or if you are on a low-salt diet, or if you are having a surgery or other procedures.
+Tell your doctor if you drink alcohol, if you are on a low-salt diet, or if you are having a surgery or other procedures.

 - This medicine may cause the following problems: